 As a result of the submissions review, the State Policy has also been updated to allow some recycling facilities to be approved under the fast-track complying development pathway.
 These proposals can be approved by an accredited private or council certifier if they meet relevant development standards.

-The amendments are supported by the EPA Design Guide, which can be accessed here.
+The amendments are supported by the EPA Design Guide.
 The EPA Design Guide provides design and operational guidance to ensure the location, design and siting of the recycling equipment and facilities is appropriate.

 The amendment supports the NSW Government’s plans to reduce litter in NSW by 40 per cent by 2020.
 Under the Container Deposit Scheme, from 1 December 2017 anyone can return empty eligible bottles or cans to approved NSW collection points, such as a reverse vending machine for a 10-cent refund.